 To make sure you’re getting the best price on your dumpster rental, there are a few questions you should ask your hauler.

-- How many tons of garbage will you hauled for that price?
+- How many tons of garbage will you haul for that price?

 - How much will you charge if I go over the weight limit?

 - How long will I be able to keep the dumpster?

 - What happens if I need to keep it for a few extra days?